Ranivagi/postcss-flexgrid/README.md

-# PostCSS FlexGrid
+# PostCSS FlexGridComp

-Flex and Grid compatibility, [PostCSS] plugin.
+Flex and Grid Compatibility, [PostCSS] plugin.

 Converts modern flex and grid properties to work on early-spec browsers:
 - Replaces `start` and `end` alignment-values with `flex-start` and `flex-end` respectively.